-The polytechnic operates a fair use policy for use of internet services required to support students learning needs.
-Where students use the service for non-polytechnic related activities, i.e. gaming, movies, etc. the service can be restricted or removed.
-In using the institution's computers and internet access, students must not:
+The Institute operates a fair use policy for use of internet services required to support students learning needs.
+Where students use the service for non-institute related activities, i.e. gaming, movies, etc. the service can be restricted or removed.
+In using the Institution's computers and internet access, students must not: